Underrated Towns

 We'll email this article to you, so you can come back to it later!

-The beauty of visiting Maine can be found in cities that take a little bit of work to find.
-While Maine carries the Vacationland moniker, there’s a new vacation tucked away in mid-coast peninsulas and lakes that don’t start with Sebago.
+While Maine carries the Vacationland moniker, there are new vacations tucked away in peninsulas and around lakes that don’t start with Sebago.

 Allagash Wilderness Waterway